 You’ve completed your brainstorming, generated lots of exciting new ideas, and solved issues.
 Customer-facing teams have shared invaluable customer insights.
 You’ve established your Vision and Mission statements.
 Now it’s time to set your goals.

-The first step to planning a marketing strategy that’s going to work is to be SMART.
+The first step to planning a digital marketing strategy that’s going to work is to be SMART.

 Whatever your goals, they have to be real.
 If you’re a startup, focus on engagement and listening to feedback to validate and improve your products.
 Later, focus on growth metrics.
 Remember: